sudomane/deep-sea/README.md

 This project implements a multi-layer perceptron neural network architecture in the C programming language.

-The network has been tested as an OCR to recognize hand-written digits from the MNIST dataset.
+The network has been tested as an OCR, and was able to accurately recognize hand-written digits from the MNIST dataset.

 The network is matrix based, calculations are performed via matrix operations, allowing for easy implementation of feed forward, backpropagation and gradient descent algorithms.

 ## MNIST dataset

-The network was tested and trained with the MNIST hand-written digit dataset.
-The accuracy of the network has yet to be benchmarked.

-To download the dataset, simply run the `download_data.sh` script.
+To test the network with the dataset, simply run the `download_data.sh` script to download the MNIST dataset, and execute the ocr binary.

 ## Running the project